The Advantages of Cell Sorting by Flow Cytometry

 By combining these two data sets, cells can be analyzed while they’re being separated.

 Flow Cytometry Cell Sorting

-If you work in biological or medical fields, you need a machine that doubles down on the advantages of flow cytometry cell sorting.
+If you work in biological or medical fields, you need a machine that doubles down on the advantages of flow cytometry cell sorting and antibody development.
 Talk to the experts at NanoCellect today to see how the WOLF Cell Sorter can create efficiencies in your lab.

 - NCBI.
 Blood Groups and Red Cell Antigens. https://www.ncbi.nlm.nih.gov/books/NBK2263/